 If you’re one of those people that like to peel and pop, this will be your new jam.
 Except for the fact that there’s no popping here.

 It almost becomes addictive, like peeling skin after a sunburn.
-I know, gross.
-But you all do it just like me and you know it.
+(I know I’m not the only one.)

 You need to drizzle olive oil in towards the end while the food processor is going, and test it, then add more water, and oil, if needed.
 Just add a little at a time, then process.